Biogen withdrew Aduhelm paper after JAMA asked for edits - Axios

-July 27 (Reuters) - Biogen Inc (BIIB.O) withdrew its paper that analyzed results from the clinical trials of its controversial Alzheimer's drug, Aduhelm, that was submitted to medical journal JAMA, Axios reported on Tuesday, citing two sources familiar with the matter.
+(Reuters) - Biogen Inc withdrew its paper that analyzed results from the clinical trials of its controversial Alzheimer’s drug, Aduhelm, that was submitted to medical journal JAMA, Axios reported on Tuesday, citing two sources familiar with the matter.

-Biogen withdrew the paper as JAMA considered rejecting it unless edits were made, according to the report. (https://bit.ly/3f2zsvf)
+Biogen withdrew the paper as JAMA considered rejecting it unless edits were made, according to the report. (bit.ly/3f2zsvf)

 The U.S. Food and Drug Administration last month approved Aduhelm despite strong objection from its own expert advisory panel, citing convincing evidence that Aduhelm can clear amyloid brain plaques and benefit Alzheimer’s patients.